coding-camp-wiki/camp-library/README.md

 # CAMP LIBRARY
-Our resource section is a staff-managed collection of tools, programs, websites, tutorials, etc. to facilitate coding and learning.
+The camp library houses our resource section and is a staff-managed collection of tools, programs, websites, tutorials, etc. to facilitate coding and learning.
+These have been pulled from the camp library on our server, and will serve to replace that in-server feature.

 # ABOUT THE LIBRARY